Rade0nFighter/brackets-disable-toolbar/README.md

-# brackets-disable-toolbar
-Removes the right hand toolbar
+Remove right hand toolbar in the Brackets code editor